 THE PRAYER OF CONSECRATION (BCP 2019 page 132)

-of the

 Please Kneel

-Lord.
-Ho - san - na

-high -

-in the

 The Celebrant continues:

-the

-in

-name

 Holy and gracious Father: In your infinite love you have made us for yourself; and when we had sinned against you and become subject to evil and death, you, in your mercy, sent your only Son Jesus Christ into the world for our salvation.
 By the Holy Spirit and the Virgin Mary he became flesh and dwelt among us.
 In obedience to your will, he stretched out his arms upon the Cross and offered himself once for all, that by his suffering and death we might be saved.
 By his resurrection he broke the bonds of death, trampling Hell and Satan under his feet.
 As our great high priest, he ascended to your right hand in glory, that we might come with confidence before the throne of grace.
 On the night that he was betrayed, our Lord Jesus Christ took bread; and when he had given thanks, he broke it and gave it to his disciples, saying, "Take, eat; this is my Body, which is given for you: Do this in remembrance of me."
 Likewise, after supper, Jesus took the cup, and when he had given thanks, he gave it to them, saying, "Drink this, all of you; for this is my Blood of the New Covenant, which is shed for you, and for many, for the forgiveness of sins: Whenever you drink it, do this in remembrance of me."
 Therefore we proclaim the mystery of faith:

 Celebrant and People: